 If a governing body had to sign off on the alternative delivery method, was there pushback?

-Fremont’s city council had to approve the use of CMAR, so education was critical.
+Fremont’s city council had to approve using CMAR, so education was critical.

 MWHC and city employees explained how the process works and its advantages during meetings.
 Site tours brought CMAR to life and illustrated how it produces cost-effective, on-time projects.